jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ## Debug information and safepoints

-By default, debug information are emitted for the JIT where safepoint are emitted, for example when a method is called, which is convenient for building stacktraces for exception.
+By default, debug information are recorded by the JIT where safepoint are emitted, for example when a method is called, which is convenient for building stacktraces for exception.
-However with sampling profiling like done with `AsyncGetCallTrace` if we want to resolve the last frame with debug information, we need to look for nearby safepoints.
+However, with sampling profiling like done with `AsyncGetCallTrace`, if we want to resolve the last frame with debug information, we need to look for nearby safepoints.
 And this is exactly what JVM is doing when the actual Program Counter (PC) is not exactly on a safepoint.

 To demonstrate this beahvior let's take a contrive example: